kyzyrd/terminal-tetris/README.md

-# Terminal Tetris 2 README
+# Terminal Tetris

 ## Project Overview

-**Terminal Tetris 2** is a terminal-based implementation of the classic Tetris game, developed as an educational exercise to master the Go programming language, under the mentorship of **Lignigno**.
+**Terminal Tetris** is a terminal-based implementation of the classic Tetris game, developed as an educational exercise to master the Go programming language, under the mentorship of **Lignigno**.
 This final iteration (approximately the 3th or 5th) leverages Go's concurrency, modularity, and type safety to deliver a robust and engaging game, using the `termbox-go` library for rendering and input handling.
 The project adheres to best practices to ensure maintainability, performance, and a nostalgic user experience.
 Below, we detail the good practices employed and pay homage to the original Tetris, created on the Electronica 60.

 ### Good Practices in the Project